neo/neodash/README.md

 Google calendar widget is based on @akalyaev's [Yet another Google Calendar Dashing widget](https://gist.github.com/akalyaev/6387762)

 To push from Kent-Ridge.local, first `ssh-add -D` to clear all SSH identities.
 Run `ssh-add ~/.ssh/id_github_neodash` to add the Neodash deployment key.
 (Refer to this [gist](https://gist.github.com/jexchan/2351996) for more details)

+If you've updated it remotely, on the office network, ssh into Kent-Ridge by running `ssh neo@kent-ridge.local`, go to the repo and pull, then restart the server.